Address Details/Contact Numbers

 Accidents and Injuries in School

-- If your child has a minorbumped head you will receive a text message and also a note home giving further details.
+- If your child has a minor accident including a bumped head you will recieve a injury note from school.

 - A call home is made if the bump is causing concern, otherwise a bumped head letter will be sent home with the child.